calebkt/BME_450_Hydrophone/README.md

 **Airgun - 1 August, 2019 - 07:45 (30 sec period)**
 > ![f9](https://github.com/calebkt/BME_450_Hydrophone/blob/master/Hydrophone_images/f9.PNG)
+Airgun spectral data ranges from 0 to 2500 Hz.
+Looking very closely, the second signal at 24 seconds expresses this.
+According to the Wenz Curve, ship and industrial activity ranges from 10 to 10,000 Hz making this case consistent.
+Lower frequencies are utilized in order not to interfere with marine life, as well as ship based navigation.

 **Marine Mammals - 6 October, 2017 - 19:55 (10 sec period)**
 > ![f10](https://github.com/calebkt/BME_450_Hydrophone/blob/master/Hydrophone_images/f10.PNG)
+Expressed here, marine mammal vocalizations range from 500 to 4500 Hz.
+According to the Wenz Curve, biologics range from 8 to 100,000+ H; an enormous range.
+This satisfies this condition appropriately; according to seaworld.org, humpback whales, have vocalization frequencies ranging from 20 to 8000 Hz which satisfies this condition.

 **Earthquake - 25 April, 2019 - 06:35 (20 sec period)**
 > ![f11](https://github.com/calebkt/BME_450_Hydrophone/blob/master/Hydrophone_images/f11.PNG)
+According to Figure 11, earthquake frequency ranges from 0 to 36 Hz.
+This will satisfy the conditions expressed by the Wenz Curve; as earthquakes and explosions range from 0 to 100 Hz.
+Likewise, comparing spectral levels, yellow yields 120 (dB) which matches the Wenz Curve's spectral level at a frequency of 5 for the blue dashed line.